shrddu/go-raftkv/README.md

 # go-raftkv
-A distributed key value database based on rosedb.
+A distributed key value database based on raft protocol and rosedb.
 This project is only for learning purposes and may not be suitable for production environments.
 This project contains the following features:
 1. Support Raft protocol
 2. LogModule and StateMachine are based on rosedb